IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 To get a language server running with neovim is very easy because it has a build in language client and neovim is build to be hacked.

-### Installing the Programm
+### Installing the Program

-First `Qlue-ls` needs to be availible as executable binary on the system, neovim runs on.
+First `Qlue-ls` needs to be available as executable binary on the system, neovim runs on.
 You could just build the binary from source.
-But to make it more convenient i added the binary into two "repositories":
+But to make it more convenient I added the binary into two "repositories":

 The Rust repository [crate.io](https://crates.io/crates/qlue-ls).
-To install from there run:
+To install from there, run:
 ```shell
 cargo install qlue-ls
 ```
-And the python repository [pypi](https://pypi.org/project/qlue-ls/).
-To install from there run:
+And the python repository [Pypi](https://pypi.org/project/qlue-ls/).
+To install from there, run:
 ```shell
 pipx install qlue-ls
 ```